 From 1944 to 1991, the city experienced ordered development but with a decline in architectural quality.
 Massive socialist-style apartment complexes and factories began to be built, while Skanderbeg Square was redesigned, with a number of buildings being demolished.
 For instance, Tirana's former Old Bazaar and the Orthodox Cathedral were razed to the ground for the erection of the Soviet-style Palace of Culture.
 The Italian-built municipal building was detonated and the National History Museum was constructed in its place, while the structure housing the Parliament of Albania during the period of monarchy was turned into a children’s theatre (Puppet Theatre today).
 The northern end of the main boulevard was renamed Stalin Boulevard and a statue of the Soviet leader erected in the city square.
 As private car ownership was banned, transport for the masses consisted mainly of bicycles, trucks and buses.
 After Hoxha's death, a pyramidal mausoleum was constructed in his memory by the government.
 Now, it is known as the Pyramid, but has little to do with Enver Hoxha, having been turned in a cultural centre of Tirana.

 Today, Tirana is the centre of the political, economic, and cultural life of the country with about 1,000,000 inhabitants.
 In the last few years the city has seen substantial changes in its appearance.
 The dull communist-style apartment blocks have been painted over in bright colours with abstract patterns by an artist turned mayor (Edi Rama, the current prime minster).
 This is not only a quick fix but also an uplifting experience for inhabitants and visitors alike.
 Furthermore, Tirana has seen improvements in its development with modern infrastructure, contributing to the city’s metropolitan look.
 Tirana is changing day by day.
-There is a project under way to restore Skanderbeg Square, the symbol of the city centre
+The Skanderbeg square is newly restored and was inaugurated on 10 June 2017

 Tirana’s name is mentioned for the first time in a Venetian document of 1418.
 The first record of its population was compiled by the invading Ottomans in 1431–1432, revealing some 1,000 houses and 7,300 inhabitants.
 A century and a half later, in the registration of 1583, Tirana had 20,000 inhabitants.
 In 1769, Tirana and surroundings exported 2,600 barrels of olive oil.
 At the beginning of the 20th century Tirana area had 140,000 olive trees and 400 oil mills, while the market numbered 700 shops.
 In 1990, the city had 250,000 inhabitants, while it now numbers more than 700,000, perhaps as much as one million, due to a demographic shift with people from all over the country heading towards the capital.